 Recyclables are no longer accepted at the Township building as of March 1, 2016.

-Residents should contact their garbage hauler for future recycling needs.
+Residents should contact their waste hauler for future recycling needs.

 See below for press releases and helpful links from the York County Solid Waste Authority or visit www.ycswa.com.